d3faulter/BatteryNotifier/README.md

 # BatteryNotifier

-A super-lightweight Windows tray application that notifies you when your laptop battery reaches a user-defined "unplug" threshold or a "plug in" threshold.
+A super-lightweight Windows tray application that notifies you when your laptop battery reaches user-defined thresholds for connecting or disconnecting the charger to prolong battery life.
 Uses **under 1 MB of RAM** in most cases!

 ![image](https://github.com/user-attachments/assets/ba511a98-06e0-4d29-bdad-51c21d8e5a04)